 IMPORTANT TIP: Stain Solver is certified organic.
 Most of the other oxygen bleach products out there are NOT certified organic.

 Chlorine bleach, on the other hand, is highly toxic to plants, humans and animals.
 It's so powerful that it will remove the color from wood decking and it can discolor painted exterior surfaces much like it takes out the color from fabrics.

 Safe for Plants, Wood & Color-Safe

-Oxygen bleach will not take the color out of your wood decking, your vinyl siding, your painted surfaces, or your roof.
-Typically, oxygen bleach is a powder you mix with water.
-You can easily find oxygen bleach online or at many stores.
-Once mixed with water, all you get is more water, oxygen ions that do the cleaning and some harmless organic soda ash.
+Once mixed with warm or hot tap water, all you get is more water, oxygen ions that do the cleaning and some harmless organic soda ash.
 Not all oxygen bleaches are the same.
-Some are completely organic, while others contain fragrances, dyes, color crystals, and excessive fillers.
+Many contain fragrances, dyes, color crystals, and excessive fillers.

 Dissolve in Warm Water

 This past weekend, I mixed up some Stain Solver to clean algae from my lower deck and from the deck railing.
 I simply dissolved the powder in warm water, poured it into a simple garden hand-pump sprayer and squirted it on the algae-coated surfaces.